-We also set a new direction in the retail business line, focusing on offering the best possible value proposition to our customers by planning end-to-end customer journeys designed on the basis of real customer needs.
-We commenced further developments in our digital channels to put in place multichannel customer service.
+In the retail business line, we are still focusing on offering the best possible value proposition by charting end-to-end customer journeys designed on the basis of real customer needs.
+We continued the improvement of our digital channels to put in place multichannel customer service.